 - Collaborative: The communities in which the research is taking place are full partners in all stages of the process.
-Community partners and academic experts work together to develop questions that are responsive to community needs, the appropriate data collection methods, and the most effective knowledge dissemination strategies.
+Community partners and academic experts work together to develop questions that are responsive to community needs, determine appropriate data collection methods, and develop effective knowledge dissemination strategies.

 - Change-oriented: Although community-based research can make important contributions to knowledge, its ultimate objective is to promote positive social change.
 Community-based research seeks to empower communities and effect policy changes.

 - Inclusive: Community-based research seeks to democratize knowledge by recognizing and valuing the unique strengths and perspectives of all members involved in the research process.
 CBR projects often use multiple and innovative data collection strategies and analysis methods that reflect the diverse expertise and experiences of the research team.

 For a longer description of CBR Principles, see this post on REACH 2.0’s website.